apache/jena-site/content/documentation/fuseki2/index.md

 and previous releases are available from [the archive](http://archive.apache.org/dist/jena/).
-We strongly recommend that users use the latest official Apache releases of Jena Fuseki in preference to any older versions or of development builds.
+We strongly recommend that users use the latest official Apache releases of Jena Fuseki in preference to any older versions.

-Fuseki requires Java8 for Fuseki2.

-See also the [Jena2/Jena3 migration](/documentation/migrate_jena2_jena3.html) notes.

 **Fuseki download files**